The shortened word Veg*n stands for either Vegetarian or Vegan

 Tell your vegetarianites, veganites or animal-freers that they’ll have to help with the food preparation in the family.
 No one expects the entire family to change for one person, but the entire family (or friends) can be respectful.
 Give him or her one night a week where they make dinner for everybody else, keeping within the family food budget of course.
 A word of advice: Don’t pick apart the meal, commenting on every little morsel as if you’re dissecting it.
 You don’t do that when Mom cooks an animal for supper, or when Dad burns the barbecue, so don’t do it when there’s no animal on the table.

 Everybody loves sandwiches, so why not start there?
 Check out Chef’s Animal-Free Sandwich Index.
 And while you’re there, check out all the other indexes.
-Each recipe is listed along with a menu description much like you’d see on a restaurant menu, with a link to the actual recipe on this site.
+Each recipe is listed along with a menu description much like you’d see on a restaurant menu, with a link to the actual recipe one of the animal-free food sites.

 What’s not normal is an animal eating another animal.
 It’s cannibalism, whether it’s your species or not.
 An animal is an animal, and humans are all members of the global animal race.
 It doesn’t matter at this point that humans have always done it, used by many as justification for continuing to do it.
 All that shows is that humans have been historically and traditionally deviant as displayed by their actions.